chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-Sets the IP address and port of the iChen® 4.0 Server.
+Sets the IP address and port of the iChen® Server 4 instance.
 The default port is 34954.

 ### Syntax